matheuspd/Web-Scraper-Project/README.md

 0. Exit
 ```

-Enter the numbers of the options to obtain the deride answers and 0 when you want to exit the program.
+Enter the numbers of the options to obtain the desired answers and 0 when you want to exit the program.